-Using Airtable as an Editorial Calendar
+Using Airtable to Make an Editorial Calendar

 Spreadsheets and collaborative to-do lists are perfectly fine for managing the content needs of a small team.
 But you may find that you need a more robust editorial calendar solution as your program matures.
 Airtable is a good option for people who like using spreadsheets but need something more.

 Airtable is a cloud-based application that offers the deep functionality and relational aspects of a database in a visually appealing spreadsheet format.
 The tool allows you to collaborate with team members, attach files and segment data.
 A basic version is available for free.
 Feature-rich upgrades start at $10 per user, per month.

 This tool is useful for managing a rigorous editorial schedule.
 There is a learning curve, but Airtable provides use case templates to get you started.
 Here’s a screenshot of their digital content calendar template.

 I choose this editorial calendar template because it shows how Airtable can work for a large, prolific team.
 They also provide simple templates for smaller-scale projects such as the management of a blog editorial calendar.

 Pros of Using Airtable as an Editorial Calendar: